 It's because of the danger of hockey that I always respected it.
 That respect first came when I was in middle school, when every kid was starting to truly understand their role within the world of sports.
 I played baseball, but I joined the roller hockey league because all of my friends were in it and without any experience, gave it a shot.

 Needless to say, I was GOD awful.
-Did I mention I was Jewish?
-As if we as a people didn't belong in sports to begin with, right?
 I had no idea what "off sides" meant, I didn't know what any of the lines meant and I couldn't tell you the difference between a center, a left wing or a defenseman.
 Quite frankly, I still can't.
 I wanted to be cool though and playing hockey was probably the only way I could come off as tough.
 As the shortest, scrawniest kid in my entire class, this was no easy feat.
 But hockey was the only sport I knew where fighting was not only allowed, but encouraged.
-So I started a fight once after a game and got my ass beat.
+So I started a fight once after a game and immediately got beat up.
 This sport was not for me.

 Throughout the years following, I'd ignore hockey and even make fun of my friends who watched it and cared about this foreign league called the NHL.
 My friend Jake and I would join our friends fantasy hockey leagues only to mock it.
 Up until last year, I didn't care about hockey and never intended on doing so.
 It wasn't until one of my best friends Mike asked me to come along to an Islander game that I felt an appreciate for the sport, it's fans and the absolute absurdity of it all.
 More than anything though, it was the badge of honor for that absurdity it's fans wore that turned me on to the scene.